20 Fun Things to Do in Sarasota FL: Best Places to Visit

 12. Walk Along the Myakka Canopy Walkway

-There are many trails throughout the park for hikers, bikers, and explorers.
-Don’t miss Canopy Walkway, where you can observe the park from up to 74 feet high!
+There are many trails throughout the park for hikers, bikers, RV owners, and explorers.
+Don’t miss the star of the show, the Canopy Walkway, where you can observe the park from up to 74 feet high!

 13. Watch a Show at the Van Wezel Performing Arts Hall

 There are countless performances throughout the year going on at the Van Wezel Performing Arts Hall.
-From comedy to dance, music, and theater performances, you’re sure to find something that tickles your fancy.
+From live concerts, theater performances, and dance shows to family-friendly events, there is something for everyone here.

 14. Explore the Marie Shelby Botanical Gardens